zjy-dev/de-fuzz/README.md

    - current environment and toolchain
    - manually summarize defense startegy and stack layout of the ISA
-   - manually summarize pesudo-code of the compiler source code about that startegy and ISA
-   - also reserve source code as an "attachment" below

 2. Feed `ip` to llm and store its "understanding" as memory
    <!-- if llm does't understand your demands, then how to fuzz with llm? -->